Velocity Merchant Services Logo

 Created in 2013 as a joke, Dogecoin is a cryptocurrency that features the likeness of a Shiba Inu dog as its logo.
 Despite its humorous origins, Dogecoin has gained a large following and has been used to raise money for various charitable causes.

 Tether is a stablecoin that is pegged to the value of the U.S. dollar.
 It is often used by cryptocurrency traders as a way to move money between exchanges without having to convert to fiat currency.
 Fiat currency is issued and regulated by a government but is not backed by a tangible good like gold or silver.
-The dollar, the yen and the euro are examples of fiat currency.
+The dollar, the yen and the euro are examples of fiat currency, and most small businesses still rely on traditional payment processing solutions for small businesses to handle those everyday transactions.

 Major Credit Cards Joining in